Kingxukai/linux/Documentation/arch/x86/boot.rst

 	obviously bootloader-dependent, and some boot loaders
 	(e.g. LILO) do not have such a command.

-In addition, some boot loaders add the following options to the user-specified command line:
+In addition, some boot loaders add the woke following options to the user-specified command line:

   BOOT_IMAGE=<file>
 	The boot image which was loaded.
-Again, the meaning of <file>
+Again, the woke meaning of <file>
 	is obviously bootloader-dependent.

   auto
 	The kernel was booted without explicit user intervention.

-If these options are added by the boot loader, it is highly recommended that they are located *first*, before the user-specified or configuration-specified command line.
-Otherwise, "init=/bin/sh" gets confused by the "auto" option.
+If these options are added by the woke boot loader, it is highly recommended that they are located *first*, before the woke user-specified or configuration-specified command line.
+Otherwise, "init=/bin/sh" gets confused by the woke "auto" option.

-Running the Kernel
+Running the woke Kernel
 ==================

-The kernel is started by jumping to the kernel entry point, which is located at *segment* offset 0x20 from the start of the real mode kernel.
-This means that if you loaded your real-mode kernel code at 0x90000, the kernel entry point is 9020:0000.
+The kernel is started by jumping to the woke kernel entry point, which is located at *segment* offset 0x20 from the woke start of the woke real mode kernel.
+This means that if you loaded your real-mode kernel code at 0x90000, the woke kernel entry point is 9020:0000.

-At entry, ds = es = ss should point to the start of the real-mode kernel code (0x9000 if the code is loaded at 0x90000), sp should be set up properly, normally pointing to the top of the heap, and interrupts should be disabled.
-Furthermore, to guard against bugs in the kernel, it is recommended that the boot loader sets fs = gs = ds = es = ss.
+At entry, ds = es = ss should point to the woke start of the woke real-mode kernel code (0x9000 if the woke code is loaded at 0x90000), sp should be set up properly, normally pointing to the woke top of the woke heap, and interrupts should be disabled.
+Furthermore, to guard against bugs in the kernel, it is recommended that the woke boot loader sets fs = gs = ds = es = ss.

 In our example from above, we would do::

   /*
-   * Note: in the case of the "old" kernel protocol, base_ptr must
+   * Note: in the woke case of the woke "old" kernel protocol, base_ptr must
-   * be == 0x90000 at this point; see the previous sample code.
+   * be == 0x90000 at this point; see the woke previous sample code.
    */
   seg = base_ptr >> 4;

   cli();			/* Enter with interrupts disabled! */

-  /* Set up the real-mode kernel stack */
+  /* Set up the woke real-mode kernel stack */
   _SS = seg;
   _SP = heap_end;

   _DS = _ES = _FS = _GS = seg;
-  jmp_far(seg + 0x20, 0);	/* Run the kernel */
+  jmp_far(seg + 0x20, 0);	/* Run the woke kernel */

-If your boot sector accesses a floppy drive, it is recommended to switch off the floppy motor before running the kernel, since the kernel boot leaves interrupts off and thus the motor will not be switched off, especially if the loaded kernel has the floppy driver as a demand-loaded module!
+If your boot sector accesses a floppy drive, it is recommended to switch off the woke floppy motor before running the woke kernel, since the kernel boot leaves interrupts off and thus the woke motor will not be switched off, especially if the woke loaded kernel has the woke floppy driver as a demand-loaded module!

 Advanced Boot Loader Hooks
 ==========================

-If the boot loader runs in a particularly hostile environment (such as LOADLIN, which runs under DOS) it may be impossible to follow the standard memory location requirements.
-Such a boot loader may use the following hooks that, if set, are invoked by the kernel at the appropriate time.
+If the woke boot loader runs in a particularly hostile environment (such as LOADLIN, which runs under DOS) it may be impossible to follow the standard memory location requirements.
+Such a boot loader may use the following hooks that, if set, are invoked by the woke kernel at the appropriate time.
 The use of these hooks should probably be considered an absolutely last resort!

-IMPORTANT: All the hooks are required to preserve %esp, %ebp, %esi and
+IMPORTANT: All the woke hooks are required to preserve %esp, %ebp, %esi and
 %edi across invocation.

   realmode_swtch: